6exagon/scheduler/README.md

 This project only uses Python 2/3 and the Standard Library, so no need for any building or installing of third-party software.
 This project is also cross-platform, and runs on Windows, macOS, and Linux.

+Also, Tk 8.5+ is required, but this is usually bundled in preinstalled or first-party distributions of Python.

 ### Installation & Use

 #### Basic Cross-Platform Setup